elixir-lang/elixir-lang.github.com/getting-started/mix-otp/supervisor-and-application.markdown

 ## Supervision trees

 In order to use the buckets supervisor in our application, we need to add it as a child of `KV.Supervisor`.
-Notice we are beginning to have supervisors that supervise other supervisors, forming so-called "supervision trees."
+Notice we are beginning to have supervisors that supervise other supervisors, forming so-called "supervision trees".

 Open up `lib/kv/supervisor.ex` and change `init/1` to match the following: